WinVector/wrapr/extras/bquote.md

 Macro Substitution in R
 ================
+John Mount
+2018-09-04

 This note is a *very* cursory overview of some macro-substitution facilities available in [`R`](https://www.r-project.org).
-We are going to try to put a few of them in context (there are likely more we are missing) and explain why we wrote yet another one ([`wrapr::let()`](https://cran.r-project.org/web/packages/wrapr/vignettes/let.html)).
+I am going to try to put a few of them in context (there are likely more I am missing) and explain why I wrote yet another one ([`wrapr::let()`](https://cran.r-project.org/web/packages/wrapr/vignettes/let.html)).

 The `R` macro (or code control) facilities we will discuss include (in